VZPx/SirenSpy/README.md

 **Step 3:** Drag .ELF file to Hex Editor and replace:
 `"https://%s.api.gamespy"` with `"http://%s.api.gamespy`
+> 🛠️ Important: Make sure to add a byte count of 1 for each string replaced so the file size stays the same.

 **Step 4:** Boot modified .ELF in RPCS3 to open GCI.